“Shallow men believe in luck. Strong men believe in cause and effect.” -Ralph Waldo Emerson

 You’ve found an audience that you understand and a problem that you can solve for enough people willing to pay you for it – good job!

 But have you centered your business around your unique awesomeness?
 I recommend that every quarter, you map out your own strengths and weaknesses and those of the competition, then find those sweet spots that really give you an edge over the competition.
 If you are not constantly protecting your competitive advantage, you may be setting yourself up for a competitor to swoop in and find a better angle of solving the same problem (this is why MySpace became a ghost town after Facebook came along).
-There are lots of ways this problem can be solved, but you want to find out what you are particularly gifted at and build your business around your strengths.
+There are lots of ways this problem can be solved, but you want to find out what you are particularly gifted at and develop your business strategy around your strengths.

 Is it building a community?
 Technical expertise?
 Are you a better teacher than others in this field?
 Can you develop a proprietary product or service no one else offers?